 Time is ticking, so make your choice, and get ready to gloat that you ‘only made it last night’ when you inevitably win this year’s costume competition.

 These milkshake costumes would be perfect as a quickly pulled together group costume, or for going solo.

-The only thing you need to make is the headpiece because you could literally pick any one-coloured outfit or dress from your wardrobe and pass it off as ‘milkshake flavor’.
+The only thing you need to make is the headpiece because you could pick any one-colored outfit or dress from your wardrobe and pass it off as ‘milkshake flavor’.
 Be as creative as you wish.

 It is no secret that everyone loves a good succulent, and this easy cactus costume will be no exception.
 Experiment with different colors, flowers, and designs for a unique DIY costume.

 This deer costume is a welcome change from the usual animal choices, like a cat.
 If makeup artistry is your thing, then you will enjoy the focus on the face with very minimal effort needed for the costume.